 Is It Worth It?

 If you have the Dungeon Master’s Screen Reincarnated, there’s probably not enough in the Wilderness Kit to make it worth it to buy another one.
 The main thing you’re getting in the kit is the screen, and the differences aren’t that big.
 The dry-erase sheets are nice, but not $25 nice.
 If you don’t have a DM screen, then I highly recommend one.
 Which begs the question of whether you should get the Reincarnated screen (MSRP $15) or the Wilderness Kit (MSRP $25).
 That’s tougher.
 If you’re doing a campaign with any sort of significant wilderness exploration, then the dry-erase hex map and supply tracker, plus the wilderness journey and chase reference sheets, are really nice.
 The condition cards are very functional, but it’s hard to get excited about the flimsy ones (I had less of a problem with the construction in the Essentials Kit where you’re getting the entire introductory box set for an MSRP of $25).
 I like and am fond of the art on the Reincarnated screen, but the Wilderness Kit art is probably just better.
-If you’re going to be repeatedly using those dry-erase sheets, then the upcharge for the Wilderness Kit is probably with it, but I think you’re fine either way.
+If you’re going to be repeatedly using those dry-erase sheets, then the upcharge for the Wilderness Kit is probably worth it, but I think you’re fine either way.

 Promotional consideration was provided in the form of a review copy.
 Strange Assembly may earn commissions from affiliate links.